-Girls E-Mentorship is a charitable organization that offers an innovative one-on-one mentorship program for female youth facing multiple barriers.
-We support the growth of future female leaders and create opportunities for young women to succeed.
+Founded in 2012, Girls E-Mentorship (GEM) is a charitable organization that offers a mentorship program for high school girls facing multiple barriers in Toronto.
+We support the growth of female youth and create opportunities for girls to succeed.

-Young girls who face chronic adversity are more likely to experience disadvantages later in life.
-Girls growing up in poverty experience increased levels of stress and can find their suffering translates to mental health issues, including depression.
+High school girls who face socio-economic barriers are more likely to experience disadvantages later in life.
+They experience increased levels of stress and anxiety, which make them more susceptible to mental health issues, including depression.
 Their ongoing suffering can also translate to school disengagement, substance abuse, and criminal activity.
 These ripple effects are felt not only by the girls themselves but by the entire community.
-It is critical that we create programs that can break the cycle between poverty and negative outcomes.
+It is critical that we create programs that can break the cycle between the socio-economic barriers and negative outcomes.
 We believe that GEM is one of these programs.

-GEM helps girls to reach their full potential and emerge as empowered young women, future female leaders, and problem-solvers.
+GEM helps high school girls overcome socio-economic barriers to realize their full potential and emerge as empowered young women.

 Rochelle de Goias

-Rochelle has more than ten years of experience in policy analysis, program design and program evaluation working in both the private and public sectors.
-Previously she was a Senior Business Consultant with the Ministry of Economic Development, Trade and Employment.
+Most recently she was a Senior Policy Advisor for the Ministry of the Environment and a Senior Business Consultant with the Ministry of Economic Development, Trade and Employment.
 She holds a Master of Arts degree in International Relations from the University of London and a Bachelor of Arts degree from McGill University.

 Jenny has over 20 years of experience in the areas of corporate taxation, finance and audit in the financial services industry.
 She is currently the Director of Taxation at Intact Financial Corporation which is the largest property casualty insurer in Canada.
 Jenny is also co-owner of Toronto based Goneshopping.ca, an online lifestyle webstore that she manages in addition to her role at Intact.
 Jenny graduated from the University of Waterloo with an Honours Bachelor of Arts in Economics in 1991 and obtained her Certified General Accountants designation in 2000.